Vienna, Virginia

 Vienna (/viˈɛnə/) is a town in Fairfax County, Virginia, United States.
 As of the 2020 U.S. census, Vienna has a population of 16,473.
-Significantly more people live in ZIP codes with the Vienna postal addresses (22180, 22181, and 22182), bordered approximately by Interstate 66 on the south, Interstate 495 on the east, Route 7 to the north, and Hunter Mill Road to the west, than in the town itself.

 History

-Non-native settlement in the region dates to ca. 1740.
-In 1754, prominent soldier and land owner Colonel Charles Broadwater settled within the town boundaries.
-Broadwater's son-in-law, John Hunter built the first recorded house there in 1767, naming it Ayr Hill to recall his birthplace, Ayr, Scotland.
-That name was then applied to the tiny developing community.
-The name of the town was changed in the 1850s, when a doctor, William Hendrick, settled there if the town renamed itself after his hometown, Phelps, New York, which was then known as Vienna.
+European settlement in the region dates to the mid-18th century.
+In 1754, prominent soldier and landowner Colonel Charles Broadwater settled within the town boundaries.
+Broadwater's son-in-law, John Hunter, built the first recorded house there in 1767, naming it Ayr Hill to recall his birthplace, Ayr, Scotland.
+That name was then applied to the tiny community.
+The town's name was changed in the 1850s, when a doctor, William Hendrick, settled there and the town renamed itself after his hometown, Phelps, New York, which was then known as Vienna.